jellydn/eslint-fixer/README.md

   </a>
 </p>

+## Prerequisites

+- Node.js >= 18.20.0 or later

 ## Motivation

-Until this [☂️ Type-aware linter · Issue #3187 · biomejs/biome](https://github.com/biomejs/biome/issues/3187) is resolved, we continue to use `@typescript-eslint/parser` and `@typescript-eslint/eslint-plugin` to lint TypeScript files.
+We will continue to use `@typescript-eslint/parser` and `@typescript-eslint/eslint-plugin` to lint TypeScript files until this issue [☂️ Type-aware linter · Issue #3187 · biomejs/biome](https://github.com/biomejs/biome/issues/3187) is resolved.

-## Recommended Rules
+## Enabled rules

-Add the following recommended rules to your ESLint configuration for effective linting of TypeScript files:
+The following rules are enabled to effectively lint TypeScript files:

 ```json
 {